flengyel/RYLR998-LoRa/README.md

 ## Disclaimer

 This is a work in progress.
 I'm taking my time adding IRC-like display functions with the Python curses library slowly and deliberately with all due sloth, so slowly that I would be fired and blacklisted if I were doing this professionally; flunked and expelled without a degree and a boatload of predatory private student loans at usurious interest rates if I were in college; and defunded and defrocked if I were an academician.

-> **POZZO:**
-     It's a disgrace.
-But there you are.
-  **ESTRAGON:**
-     Nothing we can do about it.
--- Samuel Beckett.
-Waiting for Godot, Act 1.

 I am not affiliated with Semtech Corporation.